Haritha-Kosna/myprojectAZ/README.md

 ### 6. Testing and Accessing the Website
 - After the load balancer deployment, the website became accessible via the frontend IP of the load balancer.
 Users can interact with **Brain-Diseases** to generate outfits from their clothing uploads.

-## How to Use Sitara-Hotel

-1.Open the website and open BookNow Right to top Corner of webpage.
-2. Then it take to booking form fill the  and select type of room required.
-3. By adding Payment details and confirm your stay.

 ## Azure Services and Tools Used